avinvarghese/openwrt_exporter/README.md

 # openwrt_exporter
-A openwrt exporter written in lua.
+A openwrt exporter written in lua and it works in lede-project too!

 Example usage
 -------------